hoangduytran/blender-manual/manual/animation/keyframes/keying_sets.rst

    :Menu:      :menuselection:`Context menu --> Add All/Single to Keying Set`
    :Shortcut:  :kbd:`K`

-Some ways to add properties to keying sets.
+Some ways to add properties to Keying Sets.

 :kbd:`RMB` the property in the *User Interface*, then select *Add Single to Keying Set* or *Add All to Keying Set*.
-This will add the properties to the active keying set, or to a new keying set if none exist.
+This will add the properties to the active Keying Set, or to a new Keying Set if none exist.

 Hover the mouse over the properties, then press :kbd:`K`, to add *Add All to Keying Set*.